MattGunson/CarDetailingSite/README.md

 ## HTML Deliverables
 I talked with the professor and he said I could use my java script files for this.
 I built out the general structure of my application using HTML/tsx.

-* HTML pages - I added 5 pages for each of the key pages Links - There is a navbar with navigation between pages and a link to the service details page in the profile page
+* HTML - I added 5 pages for each of the key pages Links - There is a navbar with navigation between pages and a link to the service details page in the profile page
 * Text - I'm not actually sure what I was supposed to put here?
 I have a client I'm making this site for so I haven't talked to them about what text they want where yet
-* Images - I couldn't figure out how to include an image and so I didn't do this. 😔
+* Images - I'm not sure if I'll use that many images, but I added one on the main landing page.
 * Login - I'm going to use email/SSO so I'm going to tackle that when we get to the more complicated js stuff
 * Database - The database section will explain what data storage and what I'm using it for
 * WebSocket - The location of the tech fulfilling the service will be live updated in the service progress page.